 Leasing - Leasing revenues are primarily attributable to rental revenue from leasing our Distribution Systems to Windstream pursuant to the Windstream Leases (and historically, the Master Lease).
 Under the Windstream Leases, Windstream is responsible for the costs related to operating the Distribution Systems, including property taxes, insurance, and maintenance and repair costs.
 As a result, we do not record an obligation related to the payment of property taxes, as Windstream makes direct payments to the taxing authorities.
-The initial term of the Windstream Leases expire on April 30, 2030.
-The aggregate initial annual rent under the Windstream Leases is \$663 million, equal to the annual rent under the Master Lease previously in effect, and is subject to annual escalation at a rate of 0.5%.
+The initial term of the Windstream Leases expires on April 30, 2030.
+The aggregate initial annual rent under the Windstream Leases is \$663.0 million, equal to the annual rent under the Master Lease previously in effect, and is subject to annual escalation at a rate of 0.5%.
+For a description of the Windstream leases, see Part II, Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations in "Liquidity and Capital Resources-Windstream Master Lease and Windstream Leases."

-The rent for the first year of each renewal term will be an amount agreed to by us and Windstream.
-While the agreement requires that the renewal rent be "Fair Market Rent," if we are unable to agree, the renewal Fair Market Rent will be determined by an independent appraisal process.
+The rent for the first year of each renewal term under the Windstream Leases will be an amount agreed to by us and Windstream.
+While the agreements require that the renewal rent be "Fair Market Rent," if we are unable to agree, the renewal Fair Market Rent will be determined by an independent appraisal process.
 Commencing with the second year of each renewal term, the renewal rent will increase at an escalation rate of 0.5%.